jtremback/interchain-security-testnet/notes.md

 - Not using "node" argument to query correct node
 - Collision on pprof port
 - Need persistent peers arg in start command

+# magically faster
+skip_timeout_commit = true

+or

+timeout_commit = "10ms" # or something else short

+might work or might not

+peer_gossip_sleep_duration = "10ms" or lower

+this one is probably good to make faster

+flush_throttle_timeout = "10ms" or lower